 We implemented the proposed method targeting a Xilinx Virtex-5 LX110T SRAM-based FPGA.
 We designed a dynamically reconfigurable system where a Xilinx Microblaze processor core was mapped into the static region, while the design under test was mapped into the dynamic region.
 Although other controller solutions exist for managing the reconfiguration (e.g., based on an ad-hoc hardware unit), we adopted the Microblaze processor since it represents a state-of-the-art solution for a dynamically and partially reconfigurable system based on static and dynamic regions [4].
-For design validation and fault injecThis article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TC.2016.2607749, IEEE Transactions on Computers tion, the same Microblaze processor is used to apply the test patterns to the DUT and to read the outputs from the DUT through the GPIO port.
+For design validation and fault injection, the same Microblaze processor is used to apply the test patterns to the DUT and to read the outputs from the DUT through the GPIO port.
 Moreover, another GPIO port connected to the flags stemming from the DUT region and configured in interrupt mode is responsible for informing the Microblaze in case of errors.
-After the bitstream is downloaded to the FPGA the Microblaze memory needs to be initialized with a golden copy of the DUT bit-stream by reading the configuration area of the DUT with the Xilinx hardwired Internal Configuration Access Port (X-HW-ICAP).
+After the bit-stream is downloaded to the FPGA the Microblaze memory needs to be initialized with a golden copy of the DUT bit-stream by reading the configuration area of the DUT with the Xilinx hardwired Internal Configuration Access Port (X-HW-ICAP).